netdata/netdata/docs/netdata-cloud/nodes-view.md

 ## Adding more agents to the Nodes View

 There is currently only one way to associate additional Netdata nodes with your Netdata Cloud account.
-You must visit the web dashboard for each node and click the `Sign in` button and complete the [sign in process](signing-in.md#signing-in-to-your-netdata-cloud-account).
+You must visit the web dashboard for each node and click the **Sign in** button and complete the [sign in process](signing-in.md#signing-in-to-your-netdata-cloud-account).

 !!! note ""
     We are aware that the process of registering each node individually is cumbersome for those who want to implement Netdata Cloud's features across a large infrastructure.

-We have plans [on our roadmap](https://blog.netdata.cloud/posts/netdata-cloud-announcement/) to greatly improve this registration process as soon as possible.
+    Please view [this comment on issue #6318](https://github.com/netdata/netdata/issues/6318#issuecomment-504106329) for how we plan on improving the process for adding additional nodes to your Netdata Cloud account.

 ## Services available in the Nodes View